|

 by supplying specific values for parameters to

-method.
-The manner in which an Item
+the setPreferredSize method.
+The manner in which an Item fits its contents

 within an application-specified preferred size is implementation-specific.